etienne6/CSCI3055U_FinalProject/README.md

 **Some interesting features**

-Kotlin is a _statically_ typed language.
 Here are some of the important features of Kotlin:

 **_Open source_**